lamuzzachiodi/tclfpdf/README.md

 #### English #####

-This work aims to port the latest version of FPDF (1.7) from PHP to TCL.
+This work aims to port [tFPDF]("http://www.fpdf.org/en/script/script92.php") (1.32) from PHP to TCL.
+This is a modified class of [FPDF]("http://www.fpdf.org/") (1.82) that adds support for UTF-8.
-I have tried to be as faithful as possible to the original, keeping the names and structure of programs.
+It is, therefore, a complete update of the previous version of 2014, which maintains backward compatibility, but adds full support for UTF-8.
-This could possibly mean that the code is not fully optimized according to the capabilities of TCL.
+I have tried to be as faithful as possible to the original, keeping the names and structure of programs.This way it should be possible to port the examples or addons with minimal effort.

-I have also left out the original OO implementation in favor of a more traditional procedural way (although since version 8.6 TCL has already incorporated OOP).
+Your comments or suggestions are always welcome.

 #### Spanish ####

-Este trabajo pretende portar la última versión de FPDF (1.7) del PHP a TCL.
+Este trabajo pretende portar [tFPDF]("http://www.fpdf.org/en/script/script92.php") (1.32) de PHP a TCL. tFPDF es una clase modificada de [FPDF]("http://www.fpdf.org/") (1.82) que incorpora soporte para UTF-8.
-He tratado de ser lo más fiel posible al original, manteniendo los nombres y la estructura de los programas.
+Por tanto, es una completa actualización de la versión previa de 2014 que mantiene la compatibilidad pero agrega completo soporte para UTF-8.
-Esto puede significar que posiblemente el código no esté completamente optimizado de acuerdo a las posibilidades del TCL.
+He tratado de ser lo más fiel posible al original en PHP, manteniendo los nombres y la estructura de los programas.
+De esta manera debería ser posible portar los ejemplos o extensiones con un mínimo esfuerzo.

-También he dejado de lado la implementación OO original en favor de una forma procedural más tradicional (aún cuando TCL desde la versión 8.6 ya ha incorporado la POO).
+Sus comentarios o sugerencias serán bienvenidos.

-__*Luis Alejandro Muzzachiodi (2014)*__
+__*Luis Alejandro Muzzachiodi (2022)*__

 ----------